Provost’s Awards for Excellence In Teaching, Service, and Scholarly and Creative Activities

 Provost’s Award for Excellence in Teaching

-- Teaching procedures that challenge students and contribute to student interest, enthusiasm, and achievement;
+- Teaching methods and evaluation of student performance that challenge students and contribute to student interest, enthusiasm, and achievement

-- Evidence of significant professional development as it relates to teaching.
+- Sustained and significant professional development as it relates to teaching

 Provost’s Award for Excellence in Service

-- Significant voluntary service outside the classroom benefiting students, colleagues, or the University;
+- Significant service outside the classroom benefiting students, colleagues, and/or the University

-- Significant service as a representative of the University to the community at large.
+- Significant service as a representative of the University that improves and/or benefits the community at large